rems-project/cn-tutorial/docs/getting-started/case-studies/verif-the-runway.md

 # Airport Simulation, Verified

-<span style="color:red">BCP: I'm nervous about this case study -- it is not nearly as well debugged as the others, and it seems potentially quite confusing.
-I propose deleting it, but if other like it we can try to whip it into better shape... </span>
+{{ todo("BCP: I'm nervous about this case study -- it is not nearly as well debugged as the others, and it seems potentially quite confusing.
+I propose deleting it, but if other like it we can try to whip it into better shape... ") }}

 Suppose we have been tasked with writing a program that simulates a runway at an airport.
 This airport is very small, so it only has one